 This means trace amounts of Omega fatty acids, Azadirachtin, and all the other goodies that make neem oil work so well.

 In most cases, there are no additional ingredients in a neem cake, making it a form of all-natural manure or compost.

 What are the Benefits of Using Neem Cakes?

 Unlike many other natural fertilizers, neem cakes don’t rely on additives to work.

 Neem cakes for plants are an excellent NPK fertilizer with a natural timed-release capability.

-This “organic fertilizer” includes a wide range of vital plant neem cake nutrient content, including:
+This “organic fertilizer” includes a wide range of vital plant neem cake nutrient content.
+The neem cake composition includes:

 - Calcium (0.5% to 3.0%)